The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 Ivy Baxter, our housekeeper, came from Rotherham in South Yorkshire.
 She had a boy friend, Jim Simms, who was a good musician and ran a band – “The Rotherham Ragamuffins”.
 They eventually married but not until Jim was discharged from the army after the war.

-There was a gardener called Mr. Squirrel (believe it or not!!) who came frequently with his son to keep the quite considerable garden in order!
+There was a gardener called Mr. Squirrel (believe it or not!!) who came frequently with his son to keep the quite considerable garden and grounds in order!
 All I can remember about Mr. Squirrel was his big muddy boots and how Ivy would reprimand him for leaving mud on the floor of her outside toilet!

 My parents – ‘Jack and Lil’ Littlewood